POTS and ADHD: Shared Symptoms, Differences & More

 ADHD care often includes a combination of behavioral strategies, therapy, and medication.
 Stimulant medications such as methylphenidate or amphetamines are widely studied and shown to improve focus and reduce hyperactivity for many individuals.
 Non-stimulant options and cognitive behavioral therapy may also support daily functioning.

 However, not all treatments work the same for everyone, and side effects can vary.
-Logging medication timing, sleep, and focus in Human Health may help identify patterns that inform better care discussions.
+Logging medication timing, sleep, and focus in the Human Health app may help identify patterns that inform better care discussions.

 POTS